-Roasting your own coffee is not only personally satisfying, it is relatively easy.
+Roasting your own coffee is not only personally satisfying, but it is also relatively easy.
 You don’t really need the expense of a Probat or Diedrich roaster to begin this craft.
 Using nothing more than a hot air popcorn popper, you can achieve a very high level of freshness as well as being able to control your roast level.
 You’ll even save some money along the way.

 In this article, I will breakdown the basic steps into categories: